Exodus: Gods and Kings: Box office

 Exodus: Gods and Kings grossed $65 million in the U.S. and Canada and $203 million in other territories for a worldwide total of $268.2 million.
 The film earned $8.7 million on its opening day (including previews) in the United States.
 The film topped the box office during its opening weekend with $24.1 million.

 Outside North America, the film was released in 10 markets on December 4–5 and earned $23.1 million from 6,462 screens on its opening weekend.
 The following week it earned $17.8 million from 27 international markets, coming at second place at the box office behind The Hobbit: The Battle of the Five Armies.
 The film was number one in 13 markets.
 In its third week, the film added $30.9 million from 39 markets and was still halted at number two behind The Battle of the Five Armies.
 The highest openings came from Russia ($8 million), Brazil ($6.68 million), South Korea ($6.2 million), Mexico ($5.4 million), France ($5.35 million), the UK ($4.25 million), Spain ($3.7 million), and Germany ($3.64 million).
-At the end of its theatrical run, Spain proved to be the most successful country with $18.1 million followed by Russia, Brazil, France, and the UK.
+At the end of its theatrical run, Spain proved to be the most successful country, outside of the United States, with $18.1 million, followed by Russia, Brazil, France, and the UK.

 Critical response

 Exodus: Gods and Kings received mixed reviews from critics.
 They praised its acting performances and technical achievements, but criticized its pacing, thin screenwriting, and lack of character development.
 The film veered creatively from the Bible, and Scott's honesty about his own atheism did not help its potential appeal to a religious audience.

-On Rotten Tomatoes, the film holds an approval rating of 30% based on 210 reviews, with an average rating of 5/10.
+On Rotten Tomatoes, the film holds an approval rating of 29% based on 208 reviews, with an average rating of 5/10.
 The critic's consensus reads: "While sporadically stirring, and suitably epic in its ambitions, Exodus: Gods and Kings can't quite live up to its classic source material."
 Metacritic, the film has a weighted average score of 52 out of 100, based on 42 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.